 Experience analyzing spatial marine ecological and/or habitat data;

 Experience with operations of remote vessels (e.g., Autonomous Underwater Vehicles)

 Experience with parallel and high-performance computing in cluster or cloud environments;

 Ability to go to sea aboard a research vessel or other field research

 CSS is predominately a Federal Contractor and is subject to following the terms of Executive Orders.
-CSS requires all Employees (Direct, Indirect, government, state, and commercial), including employees working from home/remotely, to be fully vaccinated against COVID-19 or have an approved exemption by December 8th, 2021.
+CSS requires all Employees (Direct, Indirect, government, state, and commercial), including employees working from home/remotely, to be fully vaccinated against COVID-19 or have an approved exemption.
 Exceptions to the COVID-19 vaccine requirements may be provided to individuals for religious beliefs or medical reasons.
 Requests for an exception must be submitted to the CSS HR Department.